 I love the look that window boxes give to a home.(See more ideas for window boxes here.)

-This pretty watering can planter is over flowing with pink petunias.
+This pretty watering can planter is overflowing with pink petunias.
 I love the contrast of the planter against a painted window sill.
-It gives the whole look a European country feeling.
+It gives the whole look of a European country feeling.

 More Watering Can Garden Art

-Sometimes a watering can used on its own turns the whole scene into a vignette.
+Sometimes a watering can be used on its own to turn the whole scene into a vignette.
 These garden cans don’t need to be planted.
 The way they are staged is the art itself!

 This pretty scene is both functional and decorative.
 The galvanized planter is ready to use when it’s time to water and also makes a lovely decorative touch sitting hear the flowering plants.